niolabs/docs/docs/system-designer/reference.md

 1. Check the **local instance** checkbox.
 1. Complete the **add instance** modal:
   * **instance name**: enter a meaningful name.
+  * **username** and **password** will default to `Admin` `Admin`.
+If your instance has a different username / password (see [authentication and authorization](/api/conventions.md)), enter them here.
+  * **save credentials**: Store username / password connection information in local Storage so you don't have to enter it everytime you want to connect.
+    > **Note** We do not store your username / password on our servers, you will be prompted to re-enter it if you view the designer from a different browser
 1. The rest of the text inputs will be pre-filled with default values that you may edit if necessary.
 1. Click **accept**.